Hydro generation systems come in all sizes

 - building and resource consent costs.

 Maintenance costs are generally very low.
-The resource consent process can be costly - over $1000 in some regions.
+You will need to consider the costs of the resource consent process as it can be over $1000 in some regions.

 A micro-hydro scheme is particularly worth considering if the alternative is either: